 Once validated and approved by the Notified Body, the SSP is uploaded to EUDAMED, the European database for medical devices.
 This public accessibility is intended to provide transparency and facilitate informed decisions by users and patients.

-Submitting the Technical File to a Notified Body for assessment involves several important steps:
+The submission of Technical File to a Notified Body for assessment involves several steps:

 1. REGULATION (EU) 2017/746 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 5 April 2017 on in vitro diagnostic medical devices and repealing Directive 98/79/EC and Commission Decision 2010/227/EU